duikboot/dotfiles/README.markdown

 This will create a virtualenv for the necessary python packages and create the symlinks for the neovim configuration.
-The first time you run neovim, it wil generate error messages, because the plugins are not installed yet.
+The first time you run neovim, it will generate error messages, because the plugins are not installed yet.
 So within neovim run
 `:PlugInstall`

-Install:
+Windowmanager:
-- stumpwm
+Install Stumpwm, well, because Lisp!